Aryan-Verma/Churn-Modelling-Problem/README.md

 # Churn-Modelling-Problem
-ANN to predict if an individual customer will leave the bank or stay
+ANN to predict if an individual customer will leave the bank or stay.

 The goal of the project is to make an Artificial Neural Network that can predict if an individual customer will leave the bank or stay based on geo-demographical and transactional information.
 All the customers are also ranked based on their probability of leaving.